viney-shih/go-cache/README.md

     ctx := context.TODO()
     container2 := &Object{}
     if err := c.GetByFunc(ctx, "get-by-func", "key2", container2, func() (interface{}, error) {
-        // The getter is used to generate data when cache missed, and refill it to the cache automatically..
+        // The getter is used to generate data when cache missed, and refill the cache automatically..
         // You can read from DB or other microservices.
         // Assume we read from MySQL according to the key "key2" and get the value of Object{Str: "value2", Num: 2}
         return Object{Str: "value2", Num: 2}, nil